nryrk/nryrk/README.md

 📚 I also love reading books on **personal-** & **indie development**.
 My favorite one is [MAKE](https://makebook.io) by _Pieter Levels_.

-🐦 Follow my [Twitter account](https://twitter.com/nryrk) where I tweet about building software in public and try living the indie hacker dream.
+🐦 Follow my [Twitter account](https://twitter.com/nryrk) where I tweet about building software in public and try to living the indie hacker dream.